wansing/ulist/README.md

 * more sophisticated bounce processing
 * append an unsubscribe link to the content
 * remove unsubscribing via email (that's prone to spoofing and can leak memberships)
-* support more authentication backends
-* web UI: list removal
 * web UI: list creation permissions per domain
 * prevent email loops (check `Received` or `List-...` headers)
 * reject or always moderate emails which have been flagged as spam (`X-Spam` header or so)
 * remove IP address of sender (or check that removal works)
 * ensure that the sender is not leaked if `HideFrom` is true, e.g. by removing `Delivered-To` headers?
 * ability to block people (maybe keep membership and set `optInExpiry` timestamp to -1)
-* Bug: rewritings ("From" munging etc) is done before moderation
+* Bug: rewriting ("From" munging etc) is done before moderation

 ## Omitted features